Compyx/vice-joydriver-test/README.md

 | Saitek PLC Cyborg Force Rumble Pad                 | `06a3` | `ff0c`  |               |
 | Saitek PLC ST50 USB                                | `06a3` | `0168`  | An actual joystick, simple flightstick |
 | Sony Corp.
 Batoh Device / Playstation 3 Controller | `054c` | `0268`  |               |

+## Joymap files

+The joymap files will be split per device, unlike the current implementation of these files in VICE.
+The syntax will also be a bit different, making them much more human-readable and human-editable.
+See [this document](vjm-syntax.md) for the new syntax, again a work in progress and subject to change.